 It was big news in September when scientists announced that Arctic sea ice had melted back to its lowest extent on record, thanks largely to the heat-trapping greenhouse gases generated by human activity.
-It was smaller news a few weeks later when they noted that the sea ice at the opposite end of the globe had swelled to its greatest extent to date — largely because the swelling wasn't all that pronounced, because September marks the end of winter in Antarctica, when you’d expect there to be lots of ice, and because it’s widely believed that winds, not temperatures, are the major factor behind why Antarctica’s sea ice swells and shrinks.
+It was smaller news a few weeks later when they noted that the sea ice at the opposite end of the globe had swelled to its — largely because the swelling wasn't all that pronounced, because September marks the end of winter in Antarctica, when you’d expect there to be lots of ice, and because it’s widely believed that winds, not temperatures, are the major factor behind why Antarctica’s sea ice swells and shrinks.

 Trends in Antarctic sea ice motion over a 19-year study period are shown by the arrows, in meters per second per year.
 The colors show the change in northward ice speed, with reds being fastest and blues slowest.

 Still, “widely believed” isn’t a strong scientific statement, which is why a paper published on November 11 was important, if not especially surprising.
 Writing in Nature Geoscience, Paul Holland of the British Antarctic Survey and Ronald Kwok of NASA’s Jet Propulsion Laboratory have found the case’s smoking gun.
 “Our main conclusion is that the drift of ice has changed over the past two decades,” Holland said in an interview.
 “And we’ve linked these changes to changes in winds over that same period.”